maxill1/node-ialarm/README.md

 #### getEvents
-the last 100 events recorded in the host
+the last 128 events recorded in the host (multiple calls)
 ```json
 {
     "date": "2021-11-09T07:35:38.000Z",